Here are frequently asked questions relating mostly to LDRs and the nature of passive preamps.

 As far as we know, no other LDR based preamp uses updateable software based digital control of the analog LDRs together with built-in self-calibration of the replaceable plug-in LDRs so your preamp investment will last indefinitely and continue to perform optimally.
 Also, our LDR based preamps can all be controlled with a simple remote.

-NO!
+Absolutely not.
 Each audio signal channel in our preamps goes through a passive voltage divider composed of 2 LDRs (light dependent resistors) in a series/shunt (“LPAD”) configuration.
 There’s no active manipulation of the audio signal by any power supply nor is the audio signal processed by ADC/DACs.
 Our preamp does have and use DAC/ADC’s but they are for controlling the resistance of the LDRs and calibrating the controller but definitely not for processing the audio signal.

-Definitely not.
+Yes, most definitely.
 LDRs have been around as long as there have been LEDs (light emitting diodes) and photoresistors which means several decades at least.
 Within the past 10 years the design and manufacturing of LDRs has improved to the point where certain LDRs can be used effectively in audio applications.

 For the true audio Luddite, mixing anything digital with high performance analog audio is a cardinal audio sin because they assume anything digital will introduce noise that will degrade the audio quality.
 This is a good example of how being partially technically correct can result in misleading overall conclusions.
 Yes, digital circuitry creates it own world of noise.
 But no, it doesn’t impact the audio quality in any way that’s relevant to humans.
-Our current vintage LDR preamp controllers operate at a clock rate of 72 MHz which is 3,600 times higher than the highest frequency audible to the human ear.
+Our latest generation LDR.V25 preamp controllers operate at a clock rate of 72 MHz which is 3,600 times higher than the highest frequency audible to the human ear.